fhem/fhem-docker/README.md

 If you do not specify any variant, `latest` will always be the default.

-`latest` will give you the current FHEM stable release, running on the current stable Docker image.
+`latest` will give you the current stable Docker image, including up-to-date FHEM.
-`beta` will give you the bleeding-edge FHEM sources, running on the current stable Docker image.
-`dev` will give you the bleeding-edge FHEM sources, running on the latest development Docker image.
+`dev` will give you the latest development Docker image, including up-to-date FHEM.

 ### Supported platforms